Brian-MacCurtin/Data-Analyst-Practice/README.md

 *Table 3: The Most Demanded Skills for the Top 10 Highest Paying Remote Data Analyst Jobs*

+- SQL seems to be the common demoniator in remote data analyst jobs with 8 of the top paying companies requiring it

+- Programming languages Python and R are also highly sought after

 As with research question 1, I also looked at the skills demanded from the top 10 highest paying jobs in Philadelphia, PA.
 The only line I altered from the previous code was:
 ```SQL